EU leaders meet on youth jobs but solutions elusive

 French President Francois Hollande hosts a follow-up gathering of more than 20 EU leaders on Tuesday.

-But with the leader of the euro zone’s number two economy more unpopular than ever and bigger neighbour Germany still in political limbo following elections, conditions for advancing a potentially divisive debate could hardly be less favourable.
+But with the leader of the euro zone’s number two economy more unpopular than ever and bigger neighbor Germany still in political limbo following elections, conditions for advancing a potentially divisive debate could hardly be less favorable.

 “The idea is to stay within what was set out in Berlin,” an adviser to Hollande said.